 Try to highlight the concept linked to your subject.
 The way to do it will depend on each concept, so there is no a universal rule here.
 I recommend you to approach it as a game.
 Experiment, have fun.
 You will probably end up with a lot of photos that might not be perfect but that will put you closer to your vision.
 It is a learning process.

 Something that usually works is to keep the composition the simplest you can in order to avoid elements that might make the viewer lose the attention/interest for the main subject.

 #6.Edit photos with your vision in mind

-If you edit your photos, this is a good moment to work in your vision too.
+If you edit your photos, this is a good moment to work on your vision too.
 Editing has a huge role in conveying emotions.
 Before starting editing a photo, take a moment to think what are the elements in the photo that moves you (that caught your attention).
 Your mission is to edit the photo in a way that these elements out-stand from the rest of the photo.
-This is quite an extensive subject, so if you are interested have a look to the article I wrote an article about How to post-process your images according to your photographic vision.
+This is quite an extensive subject, so if you are interested to have a look at the article I wrote an article about How to post-process your images according to your photographic vision.
 It will give you a good starting point.

 #7.
 Build something with your photos

 Once you have some finished photos that show your vision, do something with them.
 One option is to print them and hang them in a place you can see them often.
 By looking at your photos you will realize if they are really conveying your vision or not.
 If you don´t look at the photos anymore because they are somewhere in an external memory, they won´t sink on you.
 In addition, if somebody else is coming to your place and see the photos, you can talk with them about them and check if you manage to convey what you wanted.